Ryan Rowland-Smith: Early life

 Rowland-Smith was born 26 January 1983, in Sydney, Australia.
-His father is Australian celebrity trainer Rob Rowland-Smith, known as "The Sandhill Warrior," and his mother Julie is a retired high school physical education teacher.
-Ryan was their third child.
-Stephanie the second child.
-His oldest sister is named Rhiannon.
-Rob and Julie divorced when Ryan was three, and Rowland-Smith grew up with his mother and sister in Newcastle, New South Wales.
-He was a baseball fan from childhood, though he had to watch games on video cassettes because Major League Baseball was not televised in Australia at the time.
-The videos he had were of the 1992 World Series and the 1993 World Series.
+His father is Australian celebrity trainer Rob Rowland-Smith, known as "The Sandhill Warrior," and his mother is a retired high school physical education teacher.
+Ryan was their third child and had two older sisters.
+His parents divorced when Ryan was three, and Rowland-Smith grew up with his mother and sisters in Newcastle, New South Wales.
+He was a baseball fan from childhood, primarily watching video cassettes of the 1992 and 1993 World Series because Major League Baseball was not televised in Australia at the time.
 Rowland-Smith started playing baseball himself at the age of 12.
-He graduated from Newcastle High School in Newcastle, New South Wales, Australia, in December 2000.
-The Seattle Mariners, one of the only Major League Baseball (MLB) teams that scouted Australia at the time, signed Rowland-Smith as a non-drafted free agent on 19 November 2000.
+He graduated from Newcastle High School in December 2000.
+The Seattle Mariners, one of the only Major League Baseball (MLB) teams that scouted Australia at the time, signed Rowland-Smith as a free agent on 19 November 2000.
 "I signed it before the ink dried," Rowland-Smith said of his contract.
 "It was the only opportunity I was going to get."

 Career

 2001–04 seasons

 Rowland-Smith began his pro career in 2001 with the Rookie level Arizona League Mariners.
 In 17 relief appearances, he allowed just one home run in 33 1/3 innings pitched.
-He split the 2002 season between the Single-A Wisconsin Timber Rattlers and the Single-A short-season Everett AquaSox.
+He split the 2002 season between the Single-A Wisconsin Timber Rattlers and the Short Season-A Everett AquaSox.
 With Wisconsin to begin the season, he appeared in 12 games (eight starts), posting a 1–2 record and a 6.75 earned run average (ERA).
 In the middle of the season, he was demoted to Everett.
 He appeared in 18 games (six starts) with Everett, posting a 4–1 record, a 2.77 ERA, 58 strikeouts, and 58 hits allowed in 61 2/3 innings pitched.

 In 2003, Rowland-Smith pitched for Wisconsin again, appearing in 13 games.
 He had a 3–0 record, a 1.11 ERA, and 37 strikeouts in 32 1/3 innings.
-During the year, he also pitched for the Single-A advanced Inland Empire 66ers.
+During the year, he also pitched for the Class-A Advanced Inland Empire 66ers.
 In 15 games with the 66ers, he lost one game, posted a 3.20 ERA, struck out 15, and allowed 12 hits over 19 2/3 innings pitched.
 He had a 1.90 ERA and 52 strikeouts combined between Wisconsin and Inland Empire.
 Rowland-Smith played the entire 2004 season with Inland Empire, appearing in 29 games.
 He split the season between the bullpen and the starting rotation, going 5–3 with a 3.79 ERA as a starter.
 He struck out 119 batters in 992/3 innings and held opponents to a .276 batting average.